FoundationDB/fdb-kubernetes-operator/kubectl-fdb/Readme.md

 ### Planned operations

-Currently we have a list of [planned operations](https://github.com/FoundationDB/fdb-kubernetes-operator/issues?q=is%3Aissue+is%3Aopen+label%3Aplugin) that we want to implement.
+We have a list of [planned operations](https://github.com/FoundationDB/fdb-kubernetes-operator/issues?q=is%3Aissue+is%3Aopen+label%3Aplugin) that we want to implement.
 Raise an issue if you miss a specific command to operate FDB on Kubernetes.